CSC510-G35-Fall2022/SmartSpend2/README.md

 ## New Functionality
 https://user-images.githubusercontent.com/95981350/194871840-4b8816b7-a634-4c4f-b247-293cedb932c8.mp4

 ## Installation guide

 See [INSTALL.md](https://github.com/CSC510-G35-Fall2022/SmartSpend2/blob/main/INSTALL.md)

 ## Case Studies
 1) Tested smart spend bot code individually with all five of our members.
 Member 1 tested the following functionalities: add, delete, display .
-All of the functionaliies work as intended.
+All of the functionalities work as intended.
 Last updated Dec 05 2022.
 2) Tested smart spend bot code individually with all five of our members.
 Member 2 tested the following functionalities: edit, history, limit.
-All of the functionaliies work as intended.
+All of the functionalities work as intended.
 Last updated Dec 05 2022.
 3) Tested smart spend bot code individually with all five of our members.
 Member 3 tested the following functionalities: limit_cat, search.
-All of the functionaliies work as intended.
+All of the functionalities work as intended.
 Last updated Dec 05 2022.
 4) Tested smart spend bot code individually with all five of our members.
 Member 4 tested the following functionalities: settle.
-All of the functionaliies work as intended.
+All of the functionalities work as intended.
 Last updated Dec 05 2022.
 5) Tested smart spend bot code individually with all five of our members.
 Member 5 tested the following functionalities: start, website.
-All of the functionaliies work as intended.
+All of the functionalities work as intended.
 Last updated Dec 05 2022.

 ##